Frequently asked questions

 Most frequent questions and answers

-The number of cybersecurity jobs increased by 94% in the last six years.
+In the last six years, cybersecurity jobs have seen a 94% increase.
 If you’re interested in a career that is always changing and evolving, the perfect time is now to pursue a career in cybersecurity.
-There are many opportunities for career advancement in cybersecurity, which is a rapidly growing industry.
-Cyberseek estimates that there are nearly 500,000 job opportunities.
+Cybersecurity is an expanding industry that offers many different job opportunities and great career prospects.
+Cyberseek claims that there are over 500,000 job openings.
 In the Tampa / St.Petersburg / Clearwater job market, for instance, there are over 6,000 job openings.
-These numbers indicate that cybersecurity professionals must always be in demand.
+This means that cybersecurity professionals should always be in demand.

 Degree vs Certifications

 The right certification demonstrates that you have a specific skill the employer wants.
-Also, there is a legal requirement (see above).
-According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
+There is also a legal requirement (see above).
+This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
 Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.

 Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

 CompTIA Network+, CompTIA Security+, are the most essential certifications you will need if your new to cybersecurity.
-Here is why: There is a little-known government regulation called DOD-8570.
+This is because of a less-known government regulation, DOD-8570.
 (Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
 It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
 CompTIA Security+ is usually the minimum required.
-Even companies that will never work with the government are asking for this certification.
+This certification is required by even companies that are not going to work with the government.
 These certifications will make you highly sought-after and should not be a problem to get placed.